 A long time ago (in 2010 to be precise), on a social media platform far, far away from the spotlight, users gathered together to share photos and videos organized by tags and locations on an app called Instagram.
 The simplicity of the experience and its visually-driven nature was an “insta” hit and after just two years, Facebook swooped in, purchased Instagram, and grew it into the powerhouse social media platform and digital marketing playground that it is today.

 Settle in, padawans young and old, for in order to harness the power of the Insta Force, one must train body and mind, know the components of the app inside and out, and blend their preexisting marketing knowledge.
-The path to becoming an Instagram Jedi Master is not as difficult as you may think, and with this guide, you’ll find yourself with a seat on the council in no time at all.
+The path to becoming an Instagram success is not as difficult as you may think, and with this guide, you’ll find yourself with a seat on the council in no time at all.

 What this means is that Instagram users are always looking for something to catch their eye.

-In fact, if you’re in a fashion-, style-, or beauty-related industry, up to 72% of users have reported purchasing something after seeing it on Instagram!
+In fact, if you’re in a fashion, style, or beauty-related industry, up to 72% of users have reported purchasing something after seeing it on Instagram.

-Even if you don’t sell waterproof mascara or pre-shredded jeans, your business can benefit from making a presence on this unique platform.
+Even if you don’t sell waterproof mascara or distressed jeans, your business can benefit from making a presence on this unique platform.
 Instagram/Facebook knows this and has built-in tools to make your products or services just a single finger tap away.
 Consider this a win-win-win situation: you connect with your audience, your audience connects with your business, and Facebook becomes a stronger platform in which to connect you two.

 But making the most of Instagram goes beyond just snapping a candid photo every now and then.
 The proper mindset, as well as proper planning and knowledge, will play a huge role in elevating business’s Insta account into an integral tool in your digital marketing toolbox.